LogicGenX/nabd.dhk/docs/admin-lite-sop.md

 Admin Lite SOP
 ==============

 The Admin Lite dashboard is the daily driver for nabd.dhk operations.
-Access is limited to staff with a valid Admin Lite JWT stored on the server-side proxy.
+Access is limited to staff with valid Medusa admin credentials; sessions are represented by an httpOnly cookie issued from the Next.js proxy after a successful login.

 Access & Authentication
 -----------------------
-- Frontend lives on the Vercel deployment under /admin/lite (TBD once UI ships).
+- Frontend lives on the Vercel deployment under /admin/lite.
-- Requests flow browser → Next.js API proxy → Medusa backend /admin/lite.
+- Requests flow browser -> Next.js API proxy -> Medusa backend /admin/lite.
-- Backend validates the Admin Lite JWT secret (ADMIN_LITE_JWT_SECRET) and origin list (ADMIN_LITE_ALLOWED_ORIGINS).
-Tokens never reach the browser.
+- Admins sign in at /admin/login; the proxy exchanges their credentials for a Medusa bearer token and stores it in a secure cookie.
+Tokens never touch localStorage.

 Pre-flight checklist
 --------------------
 1. Confirm staging and production Medusa instances export the Admin Lite API (docker redeploy required).
-2. Set ADMIN_LITE_JWT_SECRET, ADMIN_LITE_ALLOWED_ORIGINS, ADMIN_LITE_RATE_LIMIT, ADMIN_LITE_BODY_LIMIT, ADMIN_LITE_JWT_AUDIENCE (optional), ADMIN_LITE_JWT_ISSUER (optional) in the Medusa environment.
-3. Provide the signed JWT to the Vercel backend (e.g., VERCEL_ADMIN_LITE_JWT).
-4. Ensure MEDUSA_ADMIN_CORS includes only the Admin Lite domain(s).
-Remove wildcards.
+2. Ensure MEDUSA_BACKEND_URL is reachable and MEDUSA_ADMIN_CORS allows the Vercel origin.
+Keep ADMIN_LITE_ALLOWED_ORIGINS in sync with the deployed frontend domains.
+3. Verify JWT_SECRET is configured on Medusa; the proxy now calls /admin/auth/token for all sessions.

 Day-to-day tasks
 ----------------
 **Review orders**
-- Go to Orders list → filter by payment or fulfillment status.
+- Go to Orders list -> filter by payment or fulfillment status.
 - Click an order to view line items, addresses, payment, and fulfillment timeline.
 - Use "Capture" (or "Mark as paid") after verifying payment, "Refund" for full refunds.
 - Update fulfillment with "Mark shipped" (add tracking) or "Mark delivered" once courier confirms.